g3rv4/refined.chat/_posts/2018-01-05-hello-world.md

 title: "Hello World"
 date: "2019-01-05 21:16:00 -0300"
 description: "This is the first post on the blog.
 Trying to answer one question: why?"
+card_title: "Hello World"
+card_content: "Check out the first post on Refined's blog!
+Why would an extension need one?
+Click here and see it for yourself."
 ---

 Why would an extension have its own blog?
 On this quick article I try to explain it.
 TL;DR: I wanted a place to write about the extension and my personal blog didn't feel like the right place to do it.